Luckbringer of Tymora Cleric Archetype

 Evasion: At 9th level, the Luckbringer gains the Evasion ability of a rogue, she has this benefit so long as she has at least one moment of chance available.
 If she already has Evasion, or gains it later from another class, this becomes Improved Evasion instead.
 This replaces the greater power of one of her domains.

 Make Your Own Luck: At 20th level, the Luckbringer is a mortal embidoment of divine luck.
-The bonus or penalty granted by her Weal or Woe is her Wisdom bonus, and she may declare the use of it after the result is known.
-When she uses her Fatespin ability, two d20s are rolled and she gets to choose which result replaces the original roll.
-The Slip Up ability always causes the target to roll on the mythic consusion table regardless of the number rolled on a failed save.
-And she need no longer expend a moment of chance to use the Narrow Miss ability; she merely need have one moment of chance available to spend.
+The bonus or penalty granted by Weal or Woe is her Wisdom bonus, and she may declare the use of it after the result is known.
+When she uses the Fatespin ability, two d20s are rolled and she gets to choose which result replaces the original roll.
+The Slip Up ability always causes the target to roll on the mythic confusion table regardless of the number rolled on a failed save.
+And she need no longer expend a moment of chance to use the Narrow Miss ability; she merely need have one moment of chance remaining in her pool.